 The accompanying interim consolidated financial statements ("Interim Financial Statements") are presented in accordance with the rules and regulations of the United States ("U.S.") Securities and Exchange Commission ("SEC") and do not include all of the disclosures normally required by U.S. generally accepted accounting principles ("U.S. GAAP" or "GAAP") as contained in the Company's Annual Report on Form 10-K. We have condensed or omitted certain information and footnote disclosures normally included in financial statements presented in accordance with GAAP.
-Accordingly, the consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's 2023 Annual Report").
+Accordingly, the consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's 2023 Annual Report on Form 10-K for the fiscal year ended December 31, 2023 ("2023 Annual Report").
 Refer to Note 2 in the Company's 2023 Annual Report for the full list of the Company's significant accounting policies.
 The details in those notes have not changed, except as discussed in Note 2 to the Interim Financial Statements and as a result of normal adjustments in the interim periods.
 Capitalized terms used and not specifically defined herein have the same meanings given those terms in our 2023 Annual Report.
 We also may use certain other terms that are defined within these Interim Financial Statements.